duaneking/duaneking/README.md

   - JavaScript on NodeJS is generally not my first choice, but it has its uses when you need to re-live the glory days of 1990's PHP.
 - Open-minded, but prefers PostgreSQL or MySQL when the requirements say we need an ACID Compliant DB as these are battle tested and I trust them.
 - Agile, Test Driven Development (TDD), Behavior-Driven Development (BDD), Domain Driven Design (DDD), all tools in a toolbox, and like most craftsmen I know of a lot of tools.
 The secret is to not use a screwdriver to hammer a nail, but if you hammer the screwdriver you can carve wood.
 I maintain both my tools and my skills with them.
 - Very Interested in Accessability/a11y and wants to find a more formal way to support that.
+Extremly limited by lack of access to the tools due to their cost.
   - We live in a broken world when it costs nearly $16,000 to buy an 80 character braille screen reader.
   - How would you use your companies main product while wearing a full blindfold?
   - How would you use your companies main product while wearing full ear plugs?